-This is a fantastic book that tells how and why they celebrate Day of the Dead on November 2nd each year.
-It teaches that it is not a scary holiday but one to remember loved ones that have passed away and all of the different ways they celebrate from making an altar, music and food.
+This is a fantastic book that tells how and why they celebrate the Day of the Dead on November 2nd each year.
+It teaches that it is not a scary holiday but one to remember loved ones that have passed away and all of the different ways they celebrate from making an altar, music, and food.

 For our snack this week we will be making our own version of a sugar skull.

 A skeleton cookie cutter for the class to share

 A small amount of whipped cream cheese or white frosting

 2 large candy eyeballs